WHAT IS ADS.TXT AND HOW DOES IT HELP PUBLISHERS MONETIZE MORE EFFICIENTLY?

 The IAB initiative was established to prevent unauthorized inventory sales and help prevent counterfeit inventory from being presented to advertisers.

 In particular, ads.txt aims to tackle domain spoofing (a type of ad fraud) and arbitrage, a process in which impressions are bought, repackaged, and resold at a higher price by a third party.
 Ads.txt helps solve these problems by indicating the authorized resellers of a publisher’s inventory.

 According to Pixalate’s App-ads.txt and Ads.txt Trends Report 2019, ads.txt adoption has skyrocketed with over 2 million domains having ads.txt.
 All the top performers are utilizing ads.txt including 45% of the top 1000 domains listed in Alexa, 75% of top programmatic sites, as well as small to premium publishers alike.
 This is one bandwagon you want to be jumping on.

-The top 3 advertising systems using ads.txt as reported by FirstImpression.io are Google with a 95% share, also the most common “Direct” partner, followed by AppNexus (now under Xandr) and Rubicon Project (now Magnite) with 85% and 84% shares respectively; AppNexus, A Xandr Company, is the most common “Reseller” on ads.txt files.
+The top 3 advertising systems using ads.txt as reported by FirstImpression.io are Google with a 94% share (also the most common “Direct” partner), followed by Rubicon Project (now under Xandr) and Appnexus (now under Xandr) with 85% and 84% shares respectively.
+AppNexus, A Xandr Company, is the most common “Reseller” on ads.txt files.

-Programmatic buyers can crawl the web and generate a record of all Authorized Digital Sellers with inventory they’d like to purchase.
+Programmatic buyers crawl the web and generate records of Authorized Digital Sellers with inventory they’d like to purchase.
 When a buyer receives a bid request from inventory on one of these domains they can verify the sale using the information contained in the ads.txt file.